-Today, nearly 1.5 million drones and 160,000 remote pilots are registered with the Federal Aviation Administration (FAA), and these numbers are growing every day.
-However, the lack of a comprehensive system to remotely ID drones has been a long-standing barrier to the scalability of unmanned aircraft.
+Today, more than 1.7 million drones and 203,000 remote pilots are registered with the FAA, and these numbers are growing every day.
+However, the lack of a drone identification system has been a long-standing barrier to the scalability of unmanned aircraft.
 That barrier will soon be broken down.
 The FAA recently unveiled their final remote ID rule that will require drones to broadcast their location in the United States.

 What is remote ID?

 Remote ID technology, also known as a digital license plate, helps identify unmanned aircraft operating in the airspace.
 The FAA aims to create a comprehensive remote ID system where every drone in-flight broadcasts a unique identifier.
 This would allow authorities to identify any drone in the airspace and connect it with a registered pilot, much like an automobile license plate identifies a vehicle and the vehicle’s owner.

 Why is remote ID important for drones?